santhosh007K/cfncross/README.md

 cloudform-codepipeline1.yml**  is used to create codepiple using cloudformations and it is referncing  codepipeline-cfn-custom.yml ( where actual code for deployment writtern) execution command : ansible-playbook cloudform-codepipeline1.yml

-**#sample ansible code to create vpc using cloudformation
+**#2sample ansible code to create vpc using cloudformation

 cloudform-vpc.yml  is used to create codepiple using cloudformations and it is referncing  SampleNetworkCrossStack.template execution command : ansible-playbook cloudform-codepipeline1.yml